 George Street honoured the reigning monarch, King George IV, while Howe Street paid tribute to William Howe, the Campbelltown police magistrate until 1833.
 (It had been Howe's constant lobbying for town allotments that had led to the 1827 survey).

 Queen Street did not yet exist under its present name.
-An 1844 map actually describes the main road as "High Street", and "Queen Street" does not seem to have come into common use until early this century.
+An 1844 map actually describes the main road as "High Street", and "Queen Street" does not seem to have come into common use until the early 20th century.
 Most likely because it marked the 1897 Diamond Jubilee of Queen Victoria, or her death in 1901.

 Despite the new survey, it still wasn't until October 1831 - eleven years after Macquarie's proclamation - that the first settlers were allowed to take possession of their own land.
 Construction of a convict-built reservoir next to modern-day Hurley Park, and the resulting water supply, saw land values skyrocket.